noor92/kpmg_internship/readme.md

 This is found in python in the *data_analysis* notebook,
 - Feature engineering: create new features and aggregate data
 - Data transformations: normalize and scale data for modeling
+- Calculating metrics such as customer lifetime value, loyalty and churn
 - Apply machine learning algorithms for customer segmentation and targeting
 - Evaluate model (RFM - Recency, Frequency, Monetary) performance and refine as necessary